|

 The following list is an expanded version of the short list of reprint publishers appearing in the first article.

-A Short History of Grosset & DunlapJust as the term "book club edition" often brings to mind the Book-of-the-Month Club, so does "reprint" frequently suggest the Prince of Pulp, legendary publisher Grosset & Dunlap, perhaps the preeminent reprint publisher of the first half of the 20th century.
+A Brief History of Grosset & DunlapJust as the term "book club edition" often brings to mind the Book-of-the-Month Club, so does "reprint" frequently suggest the Prince of Pulp, legendary publisher Grosset & Dunlap, perhaps the preeminent reprint publisher of the first decade or so of the 20th century.
 In 1898 George T. Dunlap and Alexander Grosset formed a partnership that was to help transform the publishing industry from one focused largely on expensive books for the few into one much more active in furnishing cheap books for the masses.
 Somewhat ignominiously, Grosset & Dunlap began operations with bold acts of piracy - reprinting books already in print, thereby sidestepping royalties and other fees.
 From these profits they were able to finance the bulk purchase of paperbound books for the purposes of rebinding them in cloth and selling at a profit.
-Later, this activity was abandoned in favor of purchasing reprint rights from publishers before publication.
-Publishers, in turn, would then deliberately overprint books for eventual sale to Grosset & Dunlap.
-Eventually, so as not to limit the number of books it could sell, G&D began to buy original plates as well and publish their own editions from them.
-Perhaps the most significant development in their history was the decision to purchase reprint rights from Chatterton & Peck, publishers of Edward Stratemeyer's Hardy Boys, Tom Swift and Rover Boys series.
-So popular were these books that G&D soon emerged as the leading player in the reprint field.
+Later, this activity was abandoned in favor of purchasing reprint rights or leasing (or purchasing) plates.
+Also, publishers would occasionally overprint titles for sale to Grosset & Dunlap.
+Perhaps the most significant development in their early history was the decision to purchase Chatterton & Peck and, in turn, rights to their large juvenile list, including the popular Rover Boys series.
+They soon emerged as a major player in the children's book market, especially as they cemented their relationship with the Stratemeyer Syndicate and became publishers of not only reprints but many First Editions as well.
+Notable examples included Tom Swift, the Hardy Boys and Nancy Drew.

 < to previous article